 What are your specialties?

 I provide individual psychotherapy as well as couples and marriage counseling.
 Many people find their way into my office to address trauma, relationship repair after discovery of infidelity, and mood-related issues such as depression and/or anxiety.
-I am also passionate about helping people with concerns related to sexual health, and I am an LGBT ally with speciality training.
-When working with couples, sometimes scheduling during daytime hours is a barrier.
-I am happy to provide online marriage counseling through a secure platform.
+I am also passionate about helping people with concerns related to sexual health, and I am an LGBTQIA+ ally with specialized training.
+Many of my clients are persons of color and identify as multicultural, multiracial, immigrants, or first generation.
+Having a diverse family of my own, it is both a source of pride and privilege to help my clients explore issues related to racial/ethnic identity.